tanmayjain02/Energy-GC-2021/README.md

 Further Planning
-===> Every User Would Have His Own Ledger Which Would Contain all the Transactions Visible To Him and It is always Re confirmed By Main Ledger Which Is immutable and Hence Only Limited Transactions Would be Visible Only Of His Use
-This Is Inspired By The Hawk Method Of Securing The Data By 3rd Party Trusted Source (Main Ledger needs to be Kept Safe).
+===> This Is Inspired By The Hawk Method Of Securing The Data By 3rd Party Trusted Source (Main Ledger needs to be Kept Safe).